Early Child Development | Home | Toddlers (1-3yrs)

 The Kitchen

-And a low pantry shelf gives him the opportunity to choose his own snacks and get his own plate and utensils out at mealtime.
+A low pantry shelf allows him to choose his snacks and get his plate and utensils out at mealtime.
 He also helps put clean dishes away.

 We also use the bottom part of the pantry for activity materials that he can choose from throughout the day.
 There is a rice sensory bin, a box of pom poms, markers, paper, playdough, and a paint set down there.

 One aspect of his snack shelf that has been an interesting experiment is having his most desired snacks readily available.
-These desired snacks are usually on the sweeter side and not necessarily ones we want him eating all day long.
+These desired snacks are usually on the sweeter side; snacks we do not want him eating all day long.

-While most toddlers are pretty adamant about expressing their desire for independence and making their own choices, they don’t always have the right tools and structure to express it in a productive way.
+While most toddlers are pretty adamant about expressing their desire for independence and making their own choices, they do not always have the right tools and structure to express it productively.
 And this is when they resort to screaming and power struggles.

-When we set up our homes in a way that kids can productively exercise their independence and make some of their own choices though, they feel less need to exert control at inappropriate times.
+When we set up our homes in a way that kids can productively exercise their independence and make some of their own choices, they feel less need to exert control at inappropriate times.
 Like at the grocery store or right before bedtime.

 The Bathroom